Media

 God still communicates with us through His Word (written, electronic or audible) and the Holy Spirit within us, and modern media can assist us in sharing the gospel.

-See also: communication, critical thinking, discernmentinfluence, social media, technology.
+See also: communication, critical thinking, discernmentinfluence, news, social media, technology.